terebigeemu/about/README.md

 #### Have you started development yet?

-Most of my projects go into development hell, and consider today the start date of development.
+Most of my projects go into development hell, but development has not started yet.

 #### Where can I keep updated with BrowserKnight?